Dracula (Hammer film series)

 Dracula is a British horror film series produced by Hammer Film Productions.
 The films are centered on Count Dracula, bringing with him a plague of vampirism, and the ensuing efforts of the heroic Van Helsing family to stop him.
-The original series of films consists of nine installments, which starr iconic horror actors Christopher Lee and Peter Cushing as Count Dracula and Doctor Van Helsing, respectively.
+The series of films consists of nine installments, which stars iconic horror actor Christopher Lee as Count Dracula.
 The series is part of the larger Hammer horror oeuvre.
+Additionally, Peter Cushing plays Abraham Van Helsing in the first, second and ninth installments, while playing Lawrence and Lorrimer Van Helsing in the 7th installment and returning as Lorrimer in the 8th installment.